Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory

-To assess the separation capability of the hybrid approach, we employ Receiver Operating Characteristic (ROC) curves and their integral metrics, and we report the corresponding signal efficiency and background rejection factors for representative working points to enable a direct comparison with the baseline configuration.
+To assess the separation capability of the hybrid approach, we employ Receiver Operating Characteristic (ROC) curves and their integral metrics to enable a direct comparison with the baseline configuration.
 To evaluate the final performance of the SST-1M telescopes, we apply standard event-quality selections following Ref.~\citep{Alispach:2025mbz}: a Hillas' intensity cut of >45 photoelectrons and a leakage cut of <0.7.
 An energy-dependent gammaness cut is then applied to retain a fixed efficiency for gamma-ray selection of 60\% in both the monocular and stereoscopic analyses, while imposing an upper limit of 0.95 on the cut value.
-Finally, to maximize the detection significance, an energy-dependent $\theta^2$ cut (the squared angular distance between the reconstructed shower direction and the source position) is optimized independently for the two observation regimes, yielding subsequent efficiencies for gamma-ray selection of 50\% and 68\% for the monocular and stereoscopic analysis, respectively.
+Finally, to maximize the detection significance, i.e., to improve the sensitivity to a point-like source at $20^{\circ}$ zenith as much as possible, an energy-dependent cut on the distance between the reconstructed shower direction and the true source position, $\theta^2$, is independently optimized.
+The optimization process resulted in a cut that further reduced the number of selected gammas.
+The best performance was achieved for 50\% and 68\% gamma-ray selection efficiency for monocular and stereoscopic analysis, respectively.
+This selection was applied on top of the already applied gammaness cut, resulting in the combined ratio of selected gammas of 30\% and 40.8\% for monocular and stereoscopic analysis, respectively.

 Finally, we translate the changes in $\gamma$/h separation performance into sensitivity estimates for the hybrid array and discuss the conditions under which the hybrid concept yields the largest gains with respect to the baseline SST-1M reconstruction.
 Because the SST-1M performance depends strongly on the telescope trigger multiplicity, we present the results for monocular and stereoscopic configurations separately.